Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - Scale the loss by s, gradient would also be scaled.
 - Gradient must be unscaled before weight update.
 - Conventional ways:
+	- Increase s until its overflow, then decrease - Nvidia Apex
+-

 ---